-- Add the flour, baking powder, baking soda and salt to a large bowl.
+- Add the flour, baking powder, baking soda, salt and sugar to a large bowl.
 Use a fork or whisk to thoroughly combine the dry ingredients.

 - Cut the stick of butter into 3 long pieces.
 Flip the butter over one turn and repeat. (see picture above).
 Now slice the butter off into small chunks and transfer them to the bowl of flour.
 Using a pastry cutter, cut the butter into the flour until the butter is about the size of peas.

-- Make a well in the center of the flour and pour 1 cup plus 1 tablespoon of the buttermilk into the well.
+- Make a well in the center of the flour and pour 1 cup plus 2 tablespoons of buttermilk into the well.
 Using a wooden spoon or spatula, gently fold the flour into the buttermilk and mix just slightly until all of the flour is wet.
 It’s important to not overwork the dough.
 Overworking the dough will result in tough biscuits.

 - Transfer the dough to a floured work surface.
 Using floured hands, pat the dough into a rectangle, about 8 x 10 inches or so.
 It doesn’t have to be a specific size, just big enough to fold.
 Gently fold one side of the dough into the center, then fold the other side into the center.
 Turn the dough so that it’s horizontally in front of you.
 Lightly press the dough out into a rectangle again.
 Turn one side of the dough into the center, then the other.
 Repeat this process one more time, a total of 3 times.

 - Transfer the biscuit rounds to the greased skillet or pan, making sure they are close together with sides touching.
-Brush the tops with the remaining 1 tablespoon of buttermilk.
+Brush the tops with buttermilk.

 - Bake for approximately 17-18 minutes until biscuits are golden brown on top.